-If you wish to share an issue in confidence with the Programme Directors or Trainer we will respect this.
+If you wish to share an issue in confidence with the Programme Directors or your Educational Supervisor we will respect this.
 Generally openness and honesty are most helpful.

-Peninsula PGME will run a series of Peninsula days throughout your course.
+Peninsula PGMDE will run a series of Peninsula-wide days throughout your course.
 This will be to introduce particular areas of the GP curriculum that are best met with centrally organised courses.
 See elsewhere on this website for information about these.

 Study Leave/Holidays/VTS holidays

-STs attached to the scheme are entitled to 30 days study leave per annum (pro-rata for part-timers) to include attendance at the educational programme, courses and examination.
-When the scheme is not being held, you have an obligation to your Trust/practice.
-How this time is best used being decided between the ST and their trainer.
+Trainees attached to the scheme are entitled to 30 days study leave per annum (pro-rata for part-timers) to include attendance at the educational programme, courses and examination.
+More information about the working week can be found here.

-A major role of the scheme is to support you whilst you are undertaking a considerable change from trainee to competent GP.
+A major role of the scheme is to support you whilst you are undertaking a considerable change from Doctor in Training to competent GP.
 It aims to do this in two ways.
 Firstly by encouraging you to become a member of a group of colleagues by providing a social and educational programme where you can enjoy meeting and learning together.
-Secondly, by offering experienced Programme Directors and Trainers who fully understand the kinds of personal and professional issues you may encounter and who are available for confidential mentoring.
+Secondly, by offering experienced Programme Directors and Supervisors who fully understand the kinds of personal and professional issues you may encounter and who are available for confidential mentoring.